 However, in the fall of 1898, the Chicago-Virden Coal Company, along with many others, sought to be exempted from the agreement.
 Failing in that effort, management proceeded to lock the union workers out of the mines and imported black strikebreakers from the south.
 This, of course, provoked an immediate reaction among the union activists.

-On October 12, 1898, the feared violence began at Virden, Illinois a small town some forty miles north of Mt.
+On October 12, 1898, the feared violence began at Virden, Illinois a small town some 40 miles north of Mt.
 Olive.
 When the train carrying 180 black strike-breakers and their families, attempted to pass through a band of armed strikers, all hell broke loose as gunshots between the laborers and the armed guards broke out.
 In the melee, which became known as the Virden Massacre, seven miners and five guards were dead.
 Forty other miners, four guards, and the train’s engineer were wounded.
-The train was returned to St. Louis, with its cargo still aboard.
+The train was returned to St. Louis, Missouri with its cargo still aboard.

 Four of the miners killed were from Mt.
 Olive and were originally buried in the town cemetery.
 However, the owner of the land objected to the burials and the Lutheran cemetery barred them from burial because the minister denounced the miners as “murders.”
 In response, the local union purchased a one-acre site and the bodies were moved to the new Union Miners’ Cemetery in 1899.
 Over the years, additional land was acquired and a monument was dedicated on October 11, 1936.